 - 2-3 oz sugar free chocolate melted

-- 2 tbsp chopped almonds
+- 2 tablespoon chopped almonds

 - Preheat oven to 325.

 - Combine the almond flour, flax, sweetener, coconut flour, gelatin, baking powder, and salt in a food processor.
 Pulse to combine.
 With the machine running slowly pour in the coconut oil, egg yolk, and almond extract.
 The dough will come together in a ball.
-Scrape down the sides of the food processor and add the 1/2 cup chopped almonds.
+Scrape down the sides of the food processor and add the ½ cup chopped almonds.
 Pulse just enough to incorporate the almonds into the batter.